Learn-Together-Pro/CgArt/curriculum/tasks/4_modeling_and_texturing_create_barrel.md

-# ❌ Create a wood barrel model with textures, add extra geometry using sculpting and bake it to lowpoly model (try to minimize the number of polygons).
+# ❌ Create a wood barrel model with painted textures, try to minimize the number of polygons.
 ## REMARK
 ### This task will not take much time, but will test and consolidate your skills in modeling and texture baking
 ## RESTRICTIONS